shawnjones253/concurrency/README.md

-# samples of my work in the concurrency class
+# samples of my work in a concurrency class